-- Foster communicative and cooperative relationships among growers, beekeepers and regulatory authorities; and
+- Foster communicative and cooperative relationships among growers, beekeepers and pesticide users;

-- Promote the legal, responsible, and effective use of pesticides to promote a productive agriculture industry and protect bee health.
+- Promote the legal, responsible and effective use of pesticides to promote a productive agriculture industry and protect bee health; and

 - Identify steps that parties can take to reduce pesticide risks without overly burdening pesticide users or beekeepers.